ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 <a name="page-unload-timer" />
 #### 2.2.9 Setting the page unload pause

 Whenever the Snowplow Javascript Tracker fires an event, it automatically starts a 500 millisecond timer running.
-If the user clicks on a link or refreshes the page during this period (or, more likely, if the event was triggered by the user clicking a link), the page will wait until the timer is finished before unloading.
+If the user clicks on a link or refreshes the page during this period (or, more likely, if the event was triggered by the user clicking a link), the page will wait until either the event is sent or the timer is finished before unloading.
 500 milliseconds is usually enough to ensure the event has time to be sent.

 You can change the pause length (in milliseconds) using the `pageUnloadTimer` of the argmap.
 The above example completely eliminates the pause.
 This does make it unlikely that events triggered by link clicks will be sent.